top of page

 Notes

-• If you're using fresh aquafaba, available from a fresh batch of cooked garbanzo beans, make sure to reduce the volume by cooking the water without a lid.
+• If you're using fresh aquafaba, available from a fresh batch of cooked garbanzo beans, make sure to reduce the volume by cooking the brine on medium heat without a lid.
 This will ensure high concentration of protein in the water, which will contribute to a stable and firm meringue formation.

 bottom of page